Phenobarbital Abuse And Addiction Risk Groups

 Is it physically addictive?

 The phenobarb drug comes in the form of pills, tablets, liquid form, and it can be administered intravenously.
 The drug is physically addictive and is widely used illegally among young adults for recreation.
-Can phenobarbital get you high?
-Yes, it can, users often experience euphoria and a feeling of calmness.
+Can phenobarbital get one high?
+Yes, users reported experiences of euphoria and a feeling of calmness.
 Its effects closely resemble that of alcohol, making it physically addictive.
 However, phenobarbital side effects can be quite disturbing.

 Is it psychologically addictive?